 Best laundry detergent

-Since the fibers in compression shirts are so delicate, mild detergents can help them last as long as possible.
+Mild detergents can help them last as long as possible.
 Bleach or other harsh detergents will damage the fibers and should be avoided.

-Finally, do not use fabric softener on your athletic compression shirts.
 Fabric softeners cover a fabric’s surface with electrically charged chemical compounds, enabling fibers to “stand up” from the surface and imparting a softer and fluffier feel.
-However, these chemical compounds leave a film on compression shirts, creating a breeding ground for bacteria and odor.

 Using a Washing Machine